 As recent research has shown, people are more comfortable sharing physical problems than mental ones with their employers, meaning it’s vital that organisations are seen to be taking mental health seriously if they want to have a more open dialogue with their employees.

 Bringing in mental health first aid training, alongside physical first aid, is a great way of showing employees that both are treated as being equally important.
 MHFA one of a number of organisations that provide training and consultancy for HR, managers and employees aimed at helping minimise the impact of mental health on working life.
 They offer a range of options, from basic training to a full qualification, which help workers spot signs of mental health issues, support their colleagues and reduce the overall stigma of reaching out for help.

 This government-commissioned review of the UK workforce’s mental wellbeing gives an extensive analysis of the extent to which mental health affects the economy, and offers advice for employers, the government and other stakeholders to make positive changes.
 This is an in-depth guide, so we recommend starting with Chapter 5: Our Recommendations for Employers and Chapter 6: The Importance of Transparency and Leadership.

 UK mental health charity MIND have a range of resources for employers, such as guides on creating a mentally healthy workplace, managing stress and supporting individuals experiencing mental health issues.
 They’ve also compiled a list of commonly asked questions from HR and line managers about policies for improving and supporting the mental wellbeing of staff.
 These are comprehensive and invaluable resources for HR professionals in any industry.

+Utilise your HR software by sharing resources on your portal.
 Are there any other resources on mental wellbeing in the workplace you’ve found useful?
 Let us know in the comments.